HomeLatest NewsDefenceAmid border tensions with China, India successfully test-fires SMART

 According to a Defence Research and Development Organisation () announcement, the new supersonic missile assisted torpedo system was successfully tested from Dr APJ Abdul Kalam Island, Odisha.

-The Union ministry of defence claimed that the supersonic missile assisted torpedo system is a next-generation missile-based standoff torpedo delivery system.
+The Union ministry of defence claimed that the supersonic missile assisted torpedo system is a next-generation missile-based standoff torpedo system.
 “During the mission, full range capability of the missile was successfully demonstrated.
 The system has been designed to enhance anti-submarine warfare capability far beyond the conventional range of the torpedo,” the ministry of defence said in a statement.

 Advertisement